saltstack/salt/doc/ref/configuration/master.rst

 Default: 'local_cache'

-Specify the returner to use for ther job cache.
-The job cache will only be interacted with from the salt master and therefore does not need to be accesible from the minions.
+Specify the returner to use for the job cache.
+The job cache will only be interacted with from the salt master and therefore does not need to be accessible from the minions.

 .. code-block:: yaml